Earn up to $1,250 in Statement Credits With a Best-Ever Introductory Offer on the Aeroplan Credit Card

-With a welcome bonus of 70,000 points, a great points’ earning structure, incredible redemption opportunities, a Global Entry credit, and its suite of travel insurances, the Aeroplan Credit Card is a smart choice for all travelers, even those who have no plans to set foot in Canada or on an Air Canada aircraft.
+With a best-ever welcome bonus of 100,000 points, a great earnings structure and even better redemption opportunities—including a new Pay Yourself Back feature—the Aeroplan Credit Card is a smart choice for all travelers, even those with no plans to visit Canada or fly Air Canada.

 This article was originally published in 2022; it was updated on January 30, 2023, with current offer information.
 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.